fkling/jsbasics/slides/03-expressions_statements/02-comparison-operators.md

 title: Comparison operators
 ---

-As already established at the beginning, JavaScript is **dynamically** typed.
-It also performs **type conversion**, if a specific data type is expected and not provided.
+As already established at the beginning, JavaScript is *dynamically typed*.
+It also performs *type conversion*, if a specific data type is expected and not provided.
 For example in `a * b`, the values of `a` and `b` will be converted to numbers first.